 Despite their differences, these sorts of partners for your business take on the packaging, kitting, postage purchasing, and shipping of your product(s).
 On top of the suite of services that these companies offer, most of them also provide discounted shipping rates.
 Some of these partners will even deliver your products to your customers!
 However, you should keep in mind that most 3PL’s use USPS to complete their last-mile delivery.

 Kitting describes the process of grouping several individual items into one consistent unit.
 Kitting occurs when each order you receive is the same.
 So, every package holds identical contents.
 We see this style of fulfillment most often in subscription box businesses.

-An alternative to kitting is pick and pack.
+An alternative to kitting is the pick and pack process.
 “Pick and pack” describes tailoring every package based on individual orders that you receive.
 Think of it a bit like Chipotle for packaging; every single order can be different!
 Obviously, pick and pack requires a lot more time, effort, and attention to detail than kitting.
-If you’re attempting to undertake pick and pack in-house, or if you’re receiving too many kitting orders to keep up with, you may want to think about outsourcing fulfillment.
+If you’re attempting to undertake picking and packing in-house, or if you’re receiving too many kitting orders to keep up with, you may want to think about outsourcing fulfillment.

 When Should I Work with a Fulfillment Center?

 In our experience, we believe it’s quite valuable for a nascent business to keep fulfillment in-house.
 This way, you get a better handle on that aspect of your business, and when it’s time for you to outsource fulfillment, you’ll have more knowledge of the process and be aware of any potential issues that may arise in your products’ supply chains.
 However, there are times when outsourcing fulfillment makes more sense.
 We’ve listed a couple of scenarios below: